jtdaugherty/brick/docs/guide.rst

 ``Brick.Keybindings.KeyDispatcher``.

-The following table compares Brick application design decisions and runtime behaviors in a typical application compared to one that uses the customizable keybindings API:
+The following table compares Brick application design decisions and runtime behaviors in a typical application to those of an application that uses the customizable keybindings API:

 +---------------------+------------------------+-------------------------+
 | **Approach**        | **Before runtime**     | **At runtime**          |